Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Results: Inter-party balance with multi-member districts

 What explains these results?
-With SMDs, a \textit{R} gerrymander would draw a map such that as many districts as possible have a majority of \textit{R}s (up to a tolerance for robustness).
+With SMDs, an \textit{R} gerrymander would draw a map such that as many districts as possible have a majority of \textit{R}s (up to a tolerance for robustness).
 It does so by \textit{cracking}, creating many districts in which the \textit{D} vote share is just below $\frac{1}{2}$ (thus electing an $R$ candidate), and, as necessary, \textit{packing}, creating a few districts in which the \textit{D} vote share is as close to 1 as possible.
 Such a map would maximize \textit{D} \textit{wasted votes}.
 Now, consider PAV, i.e., a Thiele rule with $\lambda(i) = \frac{1}{i}$, and two-member districts.
 Any district in which the \textit{D} vote share is between $\frac{1}{3}$ and $\frac{2}{3}$ would elect one member from each party.
 Cracking thus requires creating districts in which the \textit{D} vote share is less than $\frac{1}{3}$.
-Packing means targeting the \textit{D} vote share to be just \textit{below} $\frac{2}{3}$ (e.g., a \textit{D} vote share of $0.6$ to elect one member for each party), or close to $1$ but then giving up both seats in the district.
-In each case, gerrymandering requires more precision and wastes fewer votes for the opposing party.\footnote{Under our voting assumptions, for every PAV election with $N_k$ seats, $\frac{1}{N_k + 1}$ of the votes are wasted in total, and so the potential wasted votes for either party also goes to $0$ with district size.} Simultaneously, fewer districts to draw reduces the degrees of freedom available.
-The corresponding bands become narrower as district size increases, and similar arguments apply to other Thiele rules with strictly decreasing $\lambda$.
+Packing -- wasting \textit{D} votes -- could mean targeting the \textit{D} vote share to be just \textit{below} $\frac{2}{3}$ (e.g., a \textit{D} vote share of $0.6$ to elect one member for each party), or close to $1$ but then giving up both seats in the district.
+In each case, gerrymandering requires more precision and wastes fewer votes for the opposing party.\footnote{Under our voting assumptions, for every PAV election with $N_k$ seats, $\frac{1}{N_k + 1}$ of the votes are wasted in total, and so the potential wasted votes for either party also goes to $0$ with district size.} Simultaneously, having fewer districts to draw reduces the degrees of freedom available.
+The corresponding bands become narrower as district size increases.